-You can order WHAT DOESN’T KILL HER (Cape Charade Suspense) by Christina Dodd, at these online retailers:
+You can order WHAT DOESN’T KILL HER (had better start running) by Christina Dodd, at these online retailers:

 One secret, one nightmare, one lie.
 You guess which is which.

 — I have the scar of a gunshot on my forehead.